Einkorn Sourdough Bread

 Generously flour a banneton or line it with a clean tea towel.

-Turn the dough out onto a floured surface, but this time do not flour the top of the dough.
+Turn the dough onto a floured surface, but this time, do not flour the top.

 Pull the sides of the dough into the center.

-If your hands start to stick to the dough you may lightly flour them but try not to use too much.
+If your hands start to stick to the dough, you can lightly flour them but try to avoid using too much flour to maintain the dough's texture.
+This process will help shape the dough into a smooth ball.

 Cover the bowl and set a timer for 30 minutes.
 (This is when you'll preheat your oven.)